Bridging the Semantic-Action Gap in Visual Token Pruning for Efficient VLA Inference: Methodology

-VLA-Pruner prunes visual tokens at Transformer layer K within VLA model (K is set to 3~\cite{chen2024fastv}).
-We select tokens using last-layer prefill attention and temporal smoothing of action-to-vision attention averaged over the latter half layers (to reduce noise) from past timesteps.
+VLA-Pruner prunes visual tokens at Transformer layer K (K set to 3~\citep{chen2024fastv}).
+It selects tokens using last-layer prefill attention and temporal smoothing of action-to-vision attention averaged over the latter half layers.
 Pruned tokens are dropped from the rest prefill layers.
-To adapt to flash-attention~\cite{dao2022flashattention}, adaptation techniques in SparseVLM~\cite{zhang2024sparsevlm} can be adopted.
 For decaying window average, window size $w$ and decay rate $\gamma$ are empirically set as 3 and 0.8.
-We warm-start VLA-Pruner with $w$ steps to record sufficient action attention history.
-VLA-Pruner is a plug-and-play acceleration module for VLA architectures with action-to-vision cross-attention, a mechanism used by state-of-the-art VLA models~\cite{kim2024openvla,kim2025openvlaoft,black2024pi_0}, including (i) autoregressive policies~\cite{kim2024openvla,brohan2022rt,zitkovich2023rt,zitkovich2023rt} (e.g., OpenVLA~\cite{kim2024openvla}), (ii) action-chunk decoders (OpenVLA-OFT~\cite{kim2025openvlaoft}), and (iii) diffusion-head policies such as $\pi_0$~\cite{black2024pi_0}, for which we average action attention scores over its flow-matching steps.
-We provide analysis of computational complexity in Appendix~\ref{app:flops}.
+We warm-start VLA-Pruner with $w$ steps to record sufficient attention history.
+VLA-Pruner is training-free, serving as a plug-and-play acceleration module for VLA architectures with action-to-vision cross-attention, a mechanism used by state-of-the-art VLA models~\citep{kim2024openvla,kim2025openvlaoft,black2024pi_0}, including (i) autoregressive policies~\citep{kim2024openvla} (e.g., OpenVLA~\citep{kim2024openvla}), (ii) action-chunk decoders (OpenVLA-OFT~\citep{kim2025openvlaoft}), and (iii) diffusion-head policies such as $\pi_0$~\citep{black2024pi_0}, for which we average action attention over flow-matching steps.
+We provide theoretical analysis of computational complexity in Appendix~\ref{app:flops}.